 Elementary Education (K-5) is designed for undergraduate students interested in becoming educators for kindergarten through 5th grade.

-Students in this program are eligible for licensure as K-5 teachers after successful completion of specific courses, participation in professional field work, passing a criminal background check and meeting all state licencure-requirements.
+Students in this program are eligible for dual licensure as K-5 Elementary and PreK-12 English as a Second Language teachers after successful completion of specific courses, participation in professional field work, passing a criminal background check and meeting all state licensure-requirements.

 Students who declare Education as a major will meet with an advisor in the Clemmer

-College Advisement Services who will help them plan the completion of a core curriculum.
-As students move into
+College Advisement Services who will help them plan the completion of their program of study.
+As students move

-their education major courses, students will be assigned a departmental advisor who
+into their education major courses, students will be assigned a departmental faculty

-will see them through the completion of their program.
-The requirements of the Elementary
+mentor who will see them through the completion of their program.
+The requirements

-Education (K-5) program include course work and a year-long Residency.
+of the Elementary Education (K-5) & PreK-12 ESL program include course work and a

 Please see the undergraduate catalog for degree requirements as well as the 4 year plan.